 (Name of HOME Participating Jurisdiction) Checking Account # Average Monthly Balance for Last 6 Months Current Interest Rate AUTHORIZATION: Federal Regulations require us to verify income from Assets of all members of the household applying for participation in the HOME Program which we operate and to re-examine this income periodically.
-Savings Accounts # Current Balance Current Interest Rate We ask your cooperation in supplying this information.
+Savings Accounts# Current Balance Current Interest Rate We ask your cooperation in supplying this information.
 This information will be used only to determine the eligibility status and level of benefit of the household.
-Certificate of Deposit Account # Amount Withdrawal Penalty Current Interest Rate IRA, Keogh, Retire ement Accounts I Your prompt return of the requested information will be appreciated.
-A self- addressed return envelope is enclosed Account # Amount Withdrawal Penalty Current Interest Rate Money Market Funds Amount (Average 6 month Balance) Interest Rate Release: I hereby authorize the release of the requested information Signature of entative or Title: (Signature of Applicant Date: Telephone WARNING: Title 18, Section 1001 of the U. making false or fraudulent statements to any S. Code states that a igly and willingly
+Certificate of Deposit Account # Withdrawal Penalty Current Interest Rate IRA, Keogh, Retire ement Accounts Your prompt return of the requested information will be appreciated.
+A self-addressed return envelope is enclosed Account # Amount Withdrawal Penalty Current Interest Rate Money Market Funds Amount (Average 6 month Balance) Interest Rate Release: I hereby authorize the release of the requested information Signature ofor Authorized Representative Title: (Signature of Applicant Date: Telephone